themeum/kirki/readme.txt

 You can add beautiful options to your theme\'s customizer panel and allow your users to tweak any aspect of their theme.
 You\'ve got 18 control types that you can use ( 9 default + 9 custom-made ), styling options for the customizer, as well as automatic calculations for your styles using the `output` argument on your controls.

-Converting from the default customizer to the syntax used by Kirki will only take a few minutes and will save you a lot of time in the long run.
-P)
+Converting from the default customizer to the syntax used by Kirki will only take a few minutes and will save you a lot of time in the long run. :)

+**CAUTION**: This plugin requires PHP 5.3 and is not compatible with PHP 5.2

 The following controls are included: